 Galata is characterised by its traditional houses with its wooden balconies and wooden staircases.
-The tiled roofs, the local stone with which the walls of the houses, the mantles and the romance are built, the boulders with their wooden arbors, are all unhappy witnesses of a masterful folk architecture.
+The tiled roofs, the local stone with which the walls of the houses, the locks and the latches are built, the wooden front doors with their wooden beams above the windows, are all truthful witnesses of the masterful folk architecture.

 The churches of the village of Galata:

 Walking in the village you will come across Byzantine churches with pyramidal roofs and rectangular tiles.

 - The church of Panagia Podithou, built in 1502

 - The church of Saint Savior's, building of 1513 according to the categorical inscription